 Issues and Policies in American Government - Business-Government Relations/ Washington Campus

-GOV 312L - Spring 2016
+GOV 312L (38505) - Spring 2017

 Instructor

-Brian Kelleher Richter

-e-mail: brian.richter@mccombs.utexas.edu
+David Spence e-mail: david.spence@mccombs.utexas.edu

-url: http://www.briankrichter.com/

-Office: CBA North 5.250 Office Phone: 512-232-6751

-Office Hours: I am in my office a lot, and I am open to drop-ins whenever I am in my office,

-but it is best to set-up an appointment given that my schedule changes week to week.
+Office: CBA North 5.254 Office Phone: 512-471-0778 Office Hours: I am in my office a lot, and I am open to drop-ins whenever I am in my office, but it is best to set-up an appointment given that my schedule changes week to week.

-Teaching Assistant

-Jamie Klein (LBJ School MPP Student)

-e-mail: jamie.klein@utexas.edu

 Class Description:

 This class will explore the theory and practice of business-government relations, with particular focus on federal government policymaking in Washington.
 Students will meet in Austin during the latter half of the spring semester to explore relevant literature on business-government relations, including material on the legislative policy process, the regulatory process, interest group theory, lobbying, the social responsibility of business, and campaign finance.
 In May, students will attend a one week session in Washington, DC to meet with policymakers and their staffs, lobbyists and others to learn more about the nuts and bolts of business-government relations in Washington.
 The Washington component of the program will be organized by an organization called "The Washington Campus."
-In addition to deepening students' understanding of the politics of the policy process and the intricacies of business-government relations, this class will also help students develop their critical thinking and communication skills.
+In addition to deepening students' understanding of the policies of the policy process and the intricacies of business-government relations, this class will also help students develop their critical thinking and communication skills.

 Class Meetings:

-This class will consist of four class meetings on campus during the spring semester to be held in CBA 4.328 (6pm-9pm Tuesdays, March 22, April 5, April 19, and May 3) AND a mandatory trip May 23-27 to Washington, DC where you should expect to be in class all day, i.e. from 8a to 5p.
-The Washington sessions will be held at a location still to be determined in the downtown area-most likely near the MacPherson Square, Farragut West, and Farragut North subway stops.
-Fees:
+This class will consist of: (1) four class meetings on campus during the spring semester, in UTC 1.130, from 3:30-6:30pm, on the following Wednesdays: March 22, April 5, April 19, and May 3; and (2) a mandatory trip May 22-26 to Washington, DC where you should expect to be in class all day, i.e. from 8am to 5pm.